Nonprofit or community organization

 - Lead investment which launched a for-profit poultry farm to drive revenue back into program operations and expansion

 Through human and financial capital investments, Spark has empowered Hope to secure a path to sustainability.
-Spark is currently searching for a new partner in Latin America.

 The Spark Community